-We can accommodate a maximum group size of 10 people.
-To register your group of 8 or more people for a volunteer shift, please submit a group volunteer request form, and one of our staff members will get back to you.
+Absolutely!
+Group volunteer shifts are a great team-building experience.
+To request a volunteer shift for your group, please complete the group volunteer request form, and one of our staff members will get back to you.

 There is ample free parking in the lot adjacent to our building.
-Drive to the back of the lot.
-You’ll enter through the door to the left of Loading Dock B. See our detailed directions for a helpful photo.
+Drive to the back of the lot, and you’ll enter through the door to the left of Loading Dock B. See our detailed directions for a helpful photo.

 Having lots of fun and meeting wonderful people!
 You can also expect to handle hundreds of books as you check them for condition, sort them by reading level, and box them for distribution to our partner organizations.

 A brief training is provided at the start of every shift.